 Nusa Penida : a spiritual island

-How many nights is it worth staying in Nusa Penida ?
+How many nights is it worth staying in Nusa Penida for?

 A site for information, exchanges and sharing

-The main objective of this site is to introduce the island of Nusa Penida to help people to plan their travel.
-But also to serve as a place of exchange and sharing between and with those who already know the island.
+The main objective of this site is to introduce the island of Nusa Penida to the public and help people plan their travels.
+It also serves as a place of information exchange for those who are already familiar with the island.

-The menu gives you access to the following information:
+The menu below gives you access to the following information: